Crop Insurance Decisions for 2018

-The price discovery period used to determined projected prices and volatility factors for federally sponsored corn and soybean crop insurance products for 2017 is nearly completed.
-For the majority of the Cornbelt, the approved Projected Price (PP) for corn is expected to be about $3.96 and the volatility factor is likely to be .19.
-For soybeans, the Projected Price is expected to be $10.19 with a volatility factor of .16.
-For comparison, the 2016 prices and (volatility factors) were $3.86 (.17) and $8.85 (.12) for corn and soybeans respectively.
+The price discovery period used to determine projected prices and volatility factors for federally sponsored corn and soybean crop insurance products for 2018 is completed.
+For the majority of the Cornbelt, the approved Projected Price (PP) for corn is $3.96 and the volatility factor is .15.
+For soybeans, the Projected Price is $10.16 with a volatility factor of .14.
+For comparison, the 2017 prices and (volatility factors) were $3.96 (.19) and $10.19 (.16) for corn and soybeans respectively.
 The Projected Prices are used to determine a guarantee revenue based on futures prices, and do not reflect local basis.
 The Projected Price for corn is determined by averaging the closing December futures price during the trading days of February, and for soybeans by averaging the November Futures closing prices during February.
 The volatility factors are determined by an average of the most recent five trading days’ implied volatility estimates, scaled for the interval of time from now until the middle of October — the month during which average prices are used to determine Harvest Prices.
-For both corn and soybeans, the projected prices are higher than in 2016 reversing a multi-year trend of declining coverage.
+For both corn and soybeans, the projected prices are nearly identical to those in 2017, but the volatility factors have materially declined.
 The volatility factor summarizes the market’s estimates of the likelihood for price movements of various magnitudes, and has corresponding impacts on premiums paid for Revenue and Harvest Price related products.
-All else equal, higher volatilities and higher projected prices will result in increases in premiums in 2017 compared to 2016, though other ratings changes often outweigh the direct effects.
+All else equal, lower volatilities result in lower premiums and vice versa, though other ratings changes from year to year often outweigh the direct effects.

-At the time of this writing — near the beginning of the insurance period, futures prices for both corn and soybeans are about a dime above the expected Projected Prices.
-When actual futures prices are above the projected price, there is a somewhat decreased likelihood for experiencing an insured revenue shortfall, and when actual futures prices are lower than the projected price, there is a decreased likelihood that products with the harvest price option embedded will have an increase in guarantee value.
-One implication of the price structure this is that there is a somewhat elevated likelihood for harvest prices to be higher than projected prices resulting in increases in the value of guarantees relative to the origination under the Projected Prices (in other words, HPE products whose values cannot change are relatively less desirable as a result).
-Interestingly, the prices of various insurance products do not change in response to different price paths experienced during the establishment of the PP even though the values of coverages provided are affected.
+At the time of this writing — near the beginning of the insurance period, the November 2018 soybean futures price is about $.15 above its Projected Price, while corn is only slightly above its Projected Price.
+When actual futures prices are above the projected prices, there is a lower likelihood for experiencing an insured revenue shortfall, but the harvest price option increases in relative value.
+When actual futures prices are lower than the projected price, there is a decreased likelihood that products with the harvest price option embedded will result in an increase in guarantee value.
+Importantly, the prices of crop insurance products do not change in response to different price paths experienced during the establishment of the PP even though the values of coverages provided are affected, and the relative desirability of products.

 The question faced each year at this point on the calendar is: How can one sensibly evaluate their crop insurance options for their own case, reflecting current insurance information, current price expectations, and their own farm’s operating conditions?
 The following materials provide one approach for evaluating the most important crop insurance product and election choices facing corn and soybean producers using the University of Illinois iFARM crop insurance evaluator.

 The case presented is for McLean Co., a large and high yielding county in central Illinois.
-This case, and similar analyses for approximately 750 other counties throughout the midwest for both corn and soybeans under both basic and enterprise elections are available at the farmdoc website in the crop insurance section here.
+This case, and similar analyses for approximately 750 other counties throughout the midwest for both corn and soybeans under both basic and enterprise elections are available here at the farmdoc website in the crop insurance section.

 Importantly, there can be large differences in premiums even over short distances or among contiguous counties, and over the choice of unit and APH endorsement.
 Thus, while the case farm information provided is helpful in understanding the relationships among choices, it is important to compare to conditions that most closely match your own case.
 It is also important to carefully discuss final options and decisions with a qualified insurance agent to insure accurate information about the specific costs.